 image in the

 Following the results of building and publishing of some commit, the end-image may stay unchanged.
-However, information about the publishing of a signature of image stages because of that commit will be added to the stages storage.
+However, information about the publishing of a digest of image stages because of that commit will be added to the stages storage.

-This ensures that the signature of image stages (of an arbitrary number of associated Docker tags) relates to the git history.
+This ensures that the digest of image stages (of an arbitrary number of associated Docker tags) relates to the git history.
 Also, this opens up the possibility to effectively clean up outdated images based on the git state and chosen policies.
 The algorithm scans the git history, selects relevant images, and deletes those that do not fall under any policy.
 At the same time, the tags used in Kubernetes are ignored.

 Let’s review the basic steps of the cleanup algorithm: